nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- No backup and restore
 	- Multi-threaded architecture
 - **Security**
-	- Do not support IAM authentication
+	- **Do not support IAM authentication**
 	- IAM policies are only used for AWS API level security
 	- Redis: Use AUTH (password/token), supports SSL in flight encryption
 	- Memcached: SASL based authentication
 - **Patterns**
 	- Lazy loading: all read data is cached
-	- Write through: Adds or update data in the cache when written to DB (np stale data)
+	- Write through: Adds or update data in the cache when written to DB (no stale data)
 	- Session store: store temporary session data in a cache (using TTL)
 - **Use cases**
 	- Frequent reads, less writes